 Our goal is to provide a forum for intellectual inquiry and debate across the disciplines, with particular but not exclusive focus on literary studies, visual culture, history, philosophy, transnational studies, cultural theory, colonial studies, and print culture.

-We cordially invite all who visit this website and wish to receive notices about Middle Modernity activities to contact our coordinators, Erica Kanesaka Kalnay and Rick Ness, using the “Contact Us” link.
+We cordially invite all who visit this website and wish to receive notices about Middle Modernity activities to contact our coordinators, Diego Alegria and Pinar Tasdemir, using the “Contact Us” link.